Payment Card Industry Data Security Standards (PCI-DSS)

 All Merchants are required to be compliant with PCI-DSS every year.
 This includes merchants whose credit card processing is handled entirely by a Third-Party (also known as a Service Provider).

 PCI is not a government law – but if a Merchant wants to process credit cards as a convenience to their customers, failure to abide by PCI and the card brand regulations can directly impact the Merchant’s ability to do so - and have a very real impact on their business as a result.

 Getting started with Aperia PCI DSS Compliance Program (recommended by Paya) to become PCI Compliant is easy!

-*PCI Compliance is required of ALL businesses that process, store or transmit credit card information*
+Note: PCI Compliance is required of ALL businesses that process, store or transmit credit card information.